A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: A novel fusion category: Non-commutative and non-Abelian

 A fusion rule is called non-Abelian if more than one fusion coefficients generated by a fusion product is non-zero.
 This terminology is derived from the fusion rules of non-Abelian anyons \cite{nayak2008non,Tong:2016kpv}.

-Another way to define fusion rules is by counting multiplicity, namely allowing each fusion coefficient to be a non-negative integer that counts how many times the corresponding equivalence class appears on the right hand side of the fusion product \cite{Fuchs:1993et,nayak2008non,Tong:2016kpv}.
+It is possible that the fusion coefficients need to be defined more appropriately in order to capture the statistics of the excitations as in the usual constructions with anyons \cite{Fuchs:1993et,nayak2008non,Tong:2016kpv}.
 However, this involves cumbersome combinatorics with the result depending on the size and geometry on $R$ rather than the microscopic nature of the model itself.
-Therefore, we refrain from such a computation.
+Therefore, we refrain from such a computation in this work.
+Nevertheless, we have explicitly verified that our fusion product is associative.